natasha-dudek/biology-AI-reading-group/index.md

 Option B) A speaker will present their own work to the group (length flexible, max.
 50 minutes).
 Following the presentation there will be a discussion.

-**It is critical that all attendees read the paper before the meeting**.
+**It is a good idea that all attendees read the paper before the meeting**.
 Both the presenter and attendees should come prepared with observations and comments about the paper for discussion.

 ### Staying up to date